Cross-Engine Data Reconciliation Architecture › Data Equivalence Modeling

 def canonicalize_value(value: Any, config: EquivalenceConfig) -> bytes:

-"""Deterministically serialize a value to bytes for hashing."""
+"""Deterministically serialize a single value to bytes for hashing."""

 if value is None: